-29. A new extensive systematic review would not be necessary in many situations encountered and published systematic reviews are commonly used by Committees.
-In addition to peer-reviewed literature, the Committees regularly utilise so called "grey literature" of information and data that have not been peer-reviewed, for example papers prior to publication, government reports or internal information provided by industry/companies.
+32. A new extensive systematic review would not be necessary in many situations encountered and published systematic reviews are commonly used by Committees.
 However, the greater the importance and consequence of an issue, the more likely a systematic review will be required.
 To ensure all relevant papers are identified a systematic review may also be more appropriate if the risk requires quantification.
-The time frame of the assessment plays a further important role in the consideration on the right method of literature retrieval.
-A thorough systematic review is complex process and can be timeconsuming.
+The time frame of the assessment plays a further important role in the consideration on the appropriate method of literature retrieval.
+A thorough systematic review is a complex process and can be time-consuming.
 The need for quick advice will limit the time available for the literature search and/or will require the use of existing reviews.
 Long-term, important issues may allow or require a new or updated systematic review.
 If a systematic review is not required or possible, it is important to consider what approach would be most appropriate and if there are any recent reviews available in the literature or by an authoritative body, for example International Agency for Research on Cancer (IARC), World Health Organisation (WHO), Food and Agriculture Organization (FAO), European Food Safety Authority (EFSA), on which to draw.